w3f/w3f-education/docs/Rust/section2/variables-mutability.md

    | ^^^^^^^^ cannot assign twice to an immutable variable
 ```

-This is another example of how the Rust compiler prevents unwanted operations, along with a descriptive way of letting the developer know.
-The most interesting line to note is `cannot assign twice to immutable variable`, as this clearly shows the immutability property of the variable.
+This is another example of how the Rust compiler prevents unwanted operations, along with a description about the error and suggested solutions.
+The most interesting line to note is `cannot assign twice to immutable variable`, as this shows the immutability property of the variable.

 This same error is handy, as in some cases, we sometimes want to keep the value of a variable the same.
 The Rust compiler, by default, keeps this *safe* by keeping it immutable.
 There are many practical reasons for this, i.e., multi-developer projects, where one developer can see the program's intentions by whether a variable is mutable.